GAIL [Global Action Improv Lab]

 Mary Oliver, The Summer Day

+Novelist Chad Kultgen and comedian Will Sasso created “Dudesy’s A.I.” of George Carlin, which is too shit-obsessed, too long, too uneven.
+But that’s just bad human judgment.
+Some of its “facts” are blatantly wrong: humans have been on Earth for a few hundred thousand years, not 6 million.
 George Carlin’s heirs are suing over the release of “George Carlin: I’m Glad I’m Dead,” which uses generative AI to mimic the late comedian’s voice and style.
-The legal action is among the first taken by the estate of a deceased celebrity for unlicensed use of their work and likeness.
+The legal action is among the first taken by the estate of a deceased celebrity for unlicensed use of his work and likeness.
 (What about prompting?)
 Two key points:

 1. This is a misrepresentation of the quality we associate with George Carlin; the point of the suit is well taken.